Canada Summer Jobs - Prepare to apply

 Note: This email address should be monitored regularly, including any junk mail or spam folders since it will be used to send you information regarding CSJ and your application, including the outcome of the assessment of your application.

-This email address will receive mandatory reporting documents from Service Canada during and after the agreement.
+We will use this email address to send mandatory reporting documents during and after the agreement.

 If we cannot reach the main contact, who else can we contact?
 Provide the following details:

-Your organization's secondary contact must be a representative with whom Service Canada can communicate regarding your application or any consequent agreement throughout the duration of the project and regarding questions related to payment claims.
-Please inform us if there are changes to the contact person after submitting your application.
+Your organization's secondary contact must be a representative with whom we can communicate regarding your application or any consequent agreement throughout the duration of the project and regarding questions related to payment claims.
+You must notify us if there are changes to the contact person after submitting your application.

 This individual must be fully informed on both the application and the proposed project activities.
 Please note that the contact cannot be selected as a youth participant if your application is approved since the contact represents the employer.

 What is the secondary contact person's email address?
-Service Canada's main method of communication with applicants is by email, so please ensure there are no errors in the address provided.
+Our main method of communication with applicants is by email, so please ensure there are no errors in the address provided.

 Note: This email address should be monitored regularly, including any junk mail or spam folders since it will be used to send you information regarding CSJ and your application, including the outcome of the assessment of your application.

-This email address will receive mandatory reporting documents from Service Canada during and after the agreement.
+We will use this email address to send mandatory reporting documents during and after the agreement.

-What official language would your organization prefer to use in written and spoken communications?
+What official language would the secondary contact prefer to use in written and spoken communications?
 Choose either English or French.

 What year was your organization established?
 Enter the year that your organization began operations.